 Experience the best of the renowned Inca sites on our full-day Super Sacred Valley Tour.
 You will get an in-depth insight into the Inca civilisation on this Chinchero, Pisac, Maras Moray Ollantaytambo tour.

 Accompanied by a local English speaking tour guide, you will discover many astonishing facts and an in depth detail about Incas and the archaeological sites.

-Just as Machu Picchu, Sacred Valley too played a vital role during Inca civilization.
+Just as Machu Picchu, Sacred Valley too played a vital role during Inca civilisation.
 It was here that they produced different crops.
 Some sites held religious supremacy and were often used for ceremonial purposes.

-Chinchero is a small village near the city of Cusco.
+Chinchero is a small Andean village near the city of Cusco.
 Sadly, this village is often overlooked by travellers.
 It houses beautiful agricultural terraces and a white washed church.
 The church was built by Spanish conquistadors on the remains of the royal palace of Tupac Yupanqui.

 The terraces and aqueducts which were built by him are in use even today.

 One of the notable sites are the Salt mines in the small town of Maras.
 The Salt Mines of Maras are in use even today and have been passed down in the line of succession.
 Salt farmers here continue to extract salts using the traditional Solar evaporation method.